na-na-hi/renget/archive/cpu-lora.md

 3. Open a command prompt and move to the working folder: `cd C:\lora`
 4. Run the finetune utility: `llama.cpp/finetune.exe --model-base the-model-you-downloaded.gguf --train-data your-training-data.txt --threads 14`

 Obviously you need to adjust that last step a little bit.
-Specifically, change the model name to match your model name, change the file name of the training data to match your training data, and change the number of threads to match the number of physical processors in your system. **See Appendix B below for a full example of how to train Stheno using training data, or a chat log from SillyTavern.**
+Specifically, change the model name to match your model name, change the file name of the training data to match your training data, and change the number of threads to match the number of physical processors in your system. **See [Appendix B](#appendix-b-stheno-training-example) below for a full example of how to train Stheno using training data, or a chat log from SillyTavern.**

-Additionally, the above prompt uses the default values for a ton of settings (which is fine), but you may want to go through Appendix C below to see if there are any parameters you want to change.
+Additionally, the above prompt uses the default values for a ton of settings (which is mostly fine), but you probably want to go through [Appendix C](#appendix-c-finetuneexe-usage) for examples to greatly improve the LoRA quality.
 Also, see [this pull request](https://github.com/ggerganov/llama.cpp/pull/2632) for some examples.

 ## Use your LoRA